Uncrewed spaceflights to the International Space Station

 Uncrewed spaceflights to the International Space Station (ISS) are made primarily to deliver cargo, however several Russian modules have also docked to the outpost following uncrewed launches.
-Resupply missions typically use the Russian Progress spacecraft, European Automated Transfer Vehicles, Japanese Kounotori vehicles, and the American Dragon and Cygnus spacecraft.
+Resupply missions typically use the Russian Progress spacecrafts, i.e, Progress-M (Standard and Modified), Progress-M1 and Progress MS series vehicles, European Automated Transfer Vehicles, Japanese Kounotori vehicles, and the American Dragon 1 and 2 vehicles and Cygnus (Standard, Enhanced and XL series) spacecraft.
 The primary docking system for Progress spacecraft is the automated Kurs system, with the manual TORU system as a backup.
 ATVs also use Kurs, however they are not equipped with TORU.
-The other spacecraft — the Japanese HTV, the SpaceX Dragon (under CRS phase 1) and the Northrop Grumman Cygnus — rendezvous with the station before being grappled using Canadarm2 and berthed at the nadir port of the Harmony or Unity module for one to two months.
+The other spacecraft — the Japanese HTVs and HTV-Xs, the SpaceX Dragon (under CRS phase 1) and the Northrop Grumman Cygnus vehicles — rendezvous with the station before being grappled using Canadarm2 and berthed at the nadir port of the Harmony or Unity module for one to two months.
 Progress, Cygnus and ATV can remain docked for up to six months.
-Under CRS phase 2, Cargo Dragon docks autonomously at IDA-2 or 3 as the case may be.
-As of December 2022, Progress spacecraft have flown most of the uncrewed missions to the ISS.
+Under CRS phase 2, SpaceX Cargo Dragon docks autonomously at IDA-2 or 3 as the case may be.
+Dream Chaser Cargo System is also planned to resupply ISS in future.
+As of November 2025, Progress spacecraft have flown most of the uncrewed missions to the ISS.

-To avoid confusion, this list includes Soyuz MS-23, which will launch uncrewed and land crewed, but does not include Soyuz MS-22, which was launched crewed and land uncrewed, which is listed at List of human spaceflights to the International Space Station.
+To avoid confusion, this list includes Soyuz MS-23, which was launched uncrewed and landed crewed, but does not include Soyuz MS-22 and Boeing Crewed Flight Test, which was launched crewed and landed uncrewed, which is listed at List of human spaceflights to the International Space Station.